Central banks take charge of the recovery and fine-tune their monetary strategies

 Meanwhile, the Bank of England is considering establishing a model that facilitates the digital currency reserves of financial institutions and Europe implements a new fiscal era, with the largest joint debt issuance in the history of the community club, with the ECB rebuilding its monetary policy in a context of low inflation and appreciation of the euro.

 After the prolongation, in the case of the United States and Japan, or the execution – in almost all of the rest of the industrialized powers – of the fiscal stimulus programs to spur the economies, the central banks began to take positions of attack.
-In order to consolidate the take-off of the activity.
+With a view to consolidating the take-off of the activity.
 And without any signs of dismantling its huge plans to purchase sovereign and corporate debt.
 At least in the medium term.
-The detonator of economic dynamism has issued since the second quarter – even in the first part of the year in the American GDP – enough signs that the beginning of the post-Covid business cycle has been consummated.
-The inflationary vestiges in the US – within the field of market prospects; that is, predictions of price escalation in the medium term – they are another button to show that the take-off has enough propulsion to launch global activity to 5.8% in 2021, the highest growth rate of the world economy in more than five decades, according to the latest OECD predictions, from where they have just revised upwards – from the 4.2% forecast in December – their auguries for the current year.
+The detonator of economic dynamism has issued since the second quarter – even in the first part of the year in the American GDP – enough signals that the beginning of the post-Covid business cycle has been consummated.
+The inflationary vestiges in the US – within the field of market prospects; that is, predictions of price escalation in the medium term – they are another button to show that the take-off has enough propulsion to launch global activity to 5.8% in 2021, the highest growth rate of the world economy in more than five decades, according to the latest predictions of the OECD, from where they have just revised upwards – from 4.2% expected in December – their omens for the current year.

 In this context, the US Treasury Secretary and former Federal Reserve President, Janet Yellen, has shed light on the current situation.
 In an interview with Bloomberg after the G-7 summit in which an “international tax minimum” of 15% was imposed on multinationals, the current head of US economic policy defended that the budget prepared by the White House, that contains 4 trillion dollars in expenses, and that adds to the fiscal arsenal built by the four stimulus plans that have been approved since the beginning of the health crisis – and that, together, exceed 5 trillion dollars, more than triple of what was deployed by Washington during the 2008 credit crunch – will generate inflation.
 But that -for the moment- is due to transitory anomalies, due to the greater purchasing power of aid to households and investment facilities to companies.
 And that, in any case, it will turn out to be, if it is confirmed that the trend turns into continued price pressures, a “plus” with which the Fed will be able to end the exceptional stage of interest rates close to zero.